• Skip to primary navigation

 I used lemon curd when I made this Gluten Free Lemon Layer Cake.
 I used seedless raspberry jam in this Gluten Free Chocolate Raspberry Layer Cake.

-Step 9: If you are assembling multiple-size layers for a tiered cake, I recommend using these dowels.
-You would insert the dowel after you have added and frosted the between layers of cake.
+Step 9: I recommend using these dowels if you are assembling multiple-size layers for a tiered cake.
+You would insert the dowel after adding and frosting the between layers of cake.
 This will make your cake sturdy.

 Cut the dowel to just shorter than the cake height.
 Hold the dowel over the middle of the top of the cake and gently push the dowel into the cake.
 Be sure it is long enough to go through all layers to the bottom of the cake.